chrisballinger/prosody-modules/mod_auth_ldap/README.markdown

 Modes
 =====

-The "getpasswd" mode requires plain text access to passwords in LDAP and feeds them into Prosodys authentication system.
+The `"getpasswd"` mode requires plain text access to passwords in LDAP and feeds them into Prosodys authentication system.
 This enables more secure authentication mechanisms but does not work for all deployments.

-The "bind" performs an LDAP bind, does not require plain text access to passwords but limits you to the PLAIN authentication mechanism.
+The `"bind"` mode performs an LDAP bind, does not require plain text access to passwords but limits you to the PLAIN authentication mechanism.

 Compatibility
 =============